KaoWenChung/CoffeeMap_MVVMC/README.md

 Users have to provide the location for this app in order to query the coffee venues data

 ## Instruction
 You will need to sign up as a Foursquare developer and create an app in order to use their services.
-Please see [Foursquare](https://developer.foursquare.com/docs/places-api-getting-started) for more details.
+Please see [Foursquare](https://developer.foursquare.com/docs/places-api-getting-started) for more details.<br/>
 Please add your Foursquare API Key at `~/CoffeeMap/CoffeeMap/Repository/BaseRepository.swift`<br/>
 Modify property apiKey in class BaseRepository